TopperClausen/UmbracoEmplyIntegration/README.md

 ### Inside umbraco

 Create template with the same alias as in the constants.
-Document type must have givent data ("job" is default)
+Document type must have given data
 * emplyId
 * category
 * categoryId